rsharma5128/student/navigation/journey.md

 ![Tux the Linux Mascot]({{site.baseurl}}/images/about/tuz.png)

-This visual will help remind me of Tools and their relationship to my Development Journey.
+'This visual will help remind me of Tools and their relationship to my Development Journey.'

 ```mermaid
 flowchart LR